nimblemachines/muforth/README.md

 ## Building

 For Linux any flavor, NixOS and Termux, use the master branch.
 For the BSD's use the bsd-usb-support branch.
-Ask daf about OSX/iOS and Windows support, I have no idea where we are with any of those.
-(I doubt there's any support for iOS, although you never know.)
+Ask daf about OSX/iOS and Windows support, although we're actively looking at an [interesting idea.](https://github.com/nimblemachines/muforth/issues/34) (I doubt there's any support for iOS, although you never know.)
 Cygwin used to work with Windows.
 I **once** got it compile on Windows. **Once**.
 Don't ask, the therapy bill was expensive.

 cd into the cloned repository, run ./configure.sh and then run make.
-Note the admonition about 99-muforth.rules
+Read the configure and post-make notes, take heed of the bit about 99-muforth.rules

 ## Running